Bear: Attacks

 Several bear species are dangerous to humans, especially in areas where they have become used to people; elsewhere, they generally avoid humans.
 Injuries caused by bears are rare, but are widely reported.
-Bears may attack humans in response to being startled, in defense of young or food, or even for predatory reasons.
+Bears such as grizzlies may attack humans in response to being startled, in defense of young or food, or even for predatory reasons.

 Entertainment, hunting, food and folk medicine

 Bears in captivity have for centuries been used for entertainment.
 They have been trained to dance, and were kept for baiting in Europe from at least the 16th century.
 There were five bear-baiting gardens in Southwark, London, at that time; archaeological remains of three of these have survived.
 Across Europe, nomadic Romani bear handlers called Ursari lived by busking with their bears from the 12th century.

 Bears have been hunted for sport, food, and folk medicine.
 Their meat is dark and stringy, like a tough cut of beef.
 In Cantonese cuisine, bear paws are considered a delicacy.
 Bear meat should be cooked thoroughly, as it can be infected with the parasite Trichinella spiralis.

 The peoples of eastern Asia use bears' body parts and secretions (notably their gallbladders and bile) as part of traditional Chinese medicine.
 More than 12,000 bears are thought to be kept on farms in China, Vietnam, and South Korea for the production of bile.
 Trade in bear products is prohibited under CITES, but bear bile has been detected in shampoos, wine and herbal medicines sold in Canada, the United States and Australia.